MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/my-sites-planning.md

 When a user searches for people, results contain links to the public profiles of users and links to contact them by email or messaging programs.
 When planning for My Sites, you might want to consider supplementing the default people search scope, and supplementing the **Search Center** tab with customized search scopes and tabs for more specific groups of users.

 If the administrator of the User Profile service application differs from the administrator of the Search service application, the User Profile service application administrator should review the information architecture and site hierarchy to determine the key business concepts that might relate to specific groups of users for whom other users might search across sites.
 Then the User Profile service application administrator can work with the Search service application administrator to develop search scopes and people search tabs for those specific groups.
-User Profile service application administrators can also use their knowledge of the user profiles they manage to determine other useful groups of users, and to create additional specific search scopes and search tabs for those groups.
+User Profile service application administrators can also use their knowledge of the user profiles they manage to determine other useful groups of users, and to create more specific search scopes and search tabs for those groups.

 Site collection administrators can also create site-level search scopes for users who are members of their site collections.

 People search planning also feeds back into user profile planning.
 Initial planning might reveal people or groups of users whom you want to make it easier to find.
-However, additional user profile properties might have to be created to allow for those users to be found easily.
+However, more user profile properties might have to be created to allow for those users to be found easily.

 ### Expertise search
 <a name="searchapp"> </a>

 When planning My Sites, you should determine whether you want to enable users to locate colleagues within the organization based on the colleagues' expertise.
 People search and expertise tagging help users locate people inside an organization who have identified themselves as having significant experience with a particular subject.
 Users in your organization can add terms to their profile that describe areas in which they have experience.
 These terms are used by people search when a user searches for someone in the organization who has experience in a particular area.

 If email analysis is enabled, users can also find people by using email analysis in Outlook.
-Colleague suggestions are imported from Outlook if you are using Outlook email.
-If you are using Outlook, SharePoint Server analyzes sent email messages and then makes colleague and keyword suggestions based on this analysis.
+Colleague suggestions are imported from Outlook if you're using Outlook email.
+If you're using Outlook, SharePoint Server analyzes sent email messages and then makes colleague and keyword suggestions based on this analysis.
 Users can then see these suggestions when they edit their profiles.

 Although you can enable email analysis for all users in Outlook or only for specific groups by using Group Policy, users can opt out of this feature.
 If email analysis is disabled for all users, individual users can still opt in.